 So we’re all for building trust.
 In a generic sense, it’s why we want to sit down and talk in the NRC even in issues about which we disagree, which is a political issue.
 Why we want to have intensified military to military cooperation on a whole host of issues.

 Indeed, I must say there are signs of progress on that.
 Russia is undergoing an extraordinary reform effort on defense capability on disarmament.
 Historically extraordinary.
 Indeed Secretary Gates and the Russian Defense Minister had conversations about this last week.
 And that exchange of information is useful.
 Exchange of lessons learned.
 We can learn from Russia about how to reform our own institutions, and Russian can learn from us.
 So all of those are aspects of how we try to build trust and continue to build the trust.
 It’s not that there’s that much distrust, it’s that the trust needs to be continually built up over time.
 It’s why we think it’s important that the START Treaty gets ratified.
 Not because we think if we don’t have the exact limits the world will come to an end, but because the verification regime is a way for the United States to demonstrate to Russia what it’s doing and Russia to demonstrate to the United States what it’s doing.

-Are there any questions from anyone who has not already asked a question, particularly over the phone?
-Question:
+Moderator: Are there any questions from anyone who has not already asked a question, particularly over the phone?

-Yes, please go ahead and state your name and publication.
-Question:
+Moderator: Yes, please go ahead and state your name and publication.